nolita26/Fraud-Detection-LLM/README.md

 - Data Splitting: Partition the dataset into training and testing subsets to facilitate model training and assessment.
 - Model Training: Employ a BERT-based model for sequence classification to train on the designated training data.
 - Model Evaluation: Assess the performance of the trained model on the test set by analyzing evaluation metrics like the classification report.

+Note: I leveraged a Kaggle dataset for both training and testing my model.